TiNredmc/AVRu2f/README.md

 I ported the code from the Teensy LC to Teensy ++ 2.0.
 I can't handle with the price of the real one (1,200 THB for AVR 8bit ?
 CRAZY !!!).
 So I decided to buy the clone for 220 THB. and it works just like the genuine one !.
 But I don't really want to do this.
 I want to support the PJRC but I will run into the problems like import fees, HELL-like shipping price and the too high pricetag.

 I actually replace and modified some of parts to at lease working.
-I tested on this site <https://akisec.com/demo/> registration and login are works well on this site. and this site works only for the registration <https://u2f.bin.coffee>
+I tested on this site <https://akisec.com/demo/> registration and login are works well on this site. and this site works only for the registration <https://u2f.bin.coffee> .
+On this github-based website also working <https://mdp.github.io/u2fdemo/#>

 For the ECDSA key generation and signing this implementation uses the micro-ecc library: